Are you a newcomer to the world of keyword research and SEO? If your answer is yes, then you’ve come to the right place

 Here is how you can build your own list of long-tailed keywords for free – simply by using Google.

 Let’s go back to our bakery example.
-You realized that “wedding cake toppers” has a high search volume of 10,000 searches per month.
+You realised that “wedding cake toppers” has a high search volume of 10,000 searches per month.

 Run a search on Google with the term “wedding cake toppers,” and you’ll notice a section at the bottom of the page titled “Searches related to wedding cake toppers.”